Don't You Worry Child: In popular culture

 The track has been used during various television programmes around the world.
 It was featured as one of the opening tracks during the Grand Final of the Eurovision Song Contest 2016 in Stockholm, Sweden.
 It was performed by a group of children in the British soap opera Emmerdale at the funeral of the character Gemma Andrews.
-The song is playable in the video games Just Dance 2014 and Just Dance 2015.
+The song is playable in the video games Just Dance 2014 and Just Dance 2015 and downloadable in Just Dance Unlimited and Just Dance+.

+In 2015 the Swedish Army Music Ensemble played Don't You Worry Child In Honor of His Majesty the King's 70th Birthday.